c1im4cu5/0xcarbon_Desktop_Trading_App/README.md

 ## Download
 [Win32 Electric Carbon Download](https://github.com/c1im4cu5/0xcarbon_Desktop_Trading_App/releases/download/Alpha/Electric.Carbon.Setup.1.0.0.exe)
 PLEASE REMEMBER THIS IS NON-PRODUCTION READY.
 Many features, notifications and instructions are missing.
 The app will ONLY allow you access to TestNet.
-Prior to access, you'll need to contact me to have your SWTH address added.
+Prior to access, you'll need to contact me to have your TSWTH address added.
 Please feel free to reach out!!!

 ## Contact
 If you are interested in working with me, I can be reached via info@parcae.io or on Telegram @c1im4cu5